-The letters appended to the studies in the program indicate Courses, which are fully described in the pages following, under "Courses of Study by Departments."
-The figures following the name of each study in the program indicate the number of recitations a week in that study for the first, second and third terms, respectively.
-Courses in italics are not taken by women; courses in brackets are not taken by men.
+The letters appended to the studies in the program indicate Courses, which are described in detail in the pages following under "Courses of Study by Departments."
+The figures following the name of each study in the program indicate the number of recitation periods of fifty minutes each a week in that study for the first, second and third terms, respectively.